bryanwweber/pants-multi-deps/README.md

 de/client_code/client.py:

   * ops_core.data_io.pathlib.AnyPath (line: 1)

+These imports are not in the resolve used by the target (`client_code`), but they were present in other resolves:

+  * ops_core.data_io.pathlib.AnyPath: 'ops_core' from src/ops_core/ops_core/data_io/pathlib.py

 If you do not expect an import to be inferrable, add `# pants: no-infer-dep` to the import line.
 O therwise, see https://www.pantsbuild.org/v2.14/docs/troubleshooting#import-errors-and-missing-depe